 Make sure to book your transfer a couple of days before departure.

-For a completely hassle free experience you may want to consider a 3-day guided tour from Antigua that includes transportation, accommodation and meals.
+For a completely hassle-free experience, you may want to consider a 3-day guided tour from Antigua that includes transportation, accommodation, and meals.
 For more information, click here or here.

 From Flores

 Coban Travels runs a daily shuttle from Flores to Lanquin.
 It departs at 8:00 am and is supposed to reach Lanquin at 5:00 pm.
-The ride costs around $40 USD.

 From Guatemala City